 We will furnish each record holder of a unit with information reasonably required for tax reporting purposes within 90 days after the close of each calendar year.
 This information is expected to be furnished in summary form so that some complex calculations normally required of partners can be avoided.
 Our ability to furnish this summary information to unitholders will depend on the cooperation of unitholders in supplying us with specific information.
-Every unitholder will receive information to assist him in determining his federal and state tax liability and filing his federal and state income tax returns, regardless of whether he supplies us with information.
+Every unitholder will receive information to assist it in determining its federal and state tax liability and filing its federal and state income tax returns, regardless of whether it supplies us with information.